Skip to content

 The offline knowledge ecosystem is rich and growing.
 You’ll find ZIM files for Wikipedia in dozens of languages, educational content, technical documentation, and specialized knowledge bases.

 Ready to explore offline AI?
-Check out the openzim-mcp repository for complete implementation details and examples.
+Visit the project documentation or check out the GitHub repository for complete implementation details and examples.